Chaitin's Omega and an Algorithmic Phase Transition: Appendix A: Review of Turing Machines

 \section{Appendix A: Review of Turing Machines}

 The appendix is organized as follows.
 A1 presents a Turing machine that contains only a work tape and no program tape.
 An example is given in A2.
 In A3, Chaitin's definition of a Turing machine is recalled.
 Using the example of A2 as a building block, we realize the counting machine of section 4 in A4.
 A5 contains a supplementary argument to section 5.
+A6 constructs a computable transfer matrix/Hamiltonian for our ensemble (\ref{B}).